 If you’ve been arrested for possession of cocaine or any controlled substance, it’s crucial you have legal representation ready.
 The penalties for cocaine possession are nothing to laugh about and if the judge imposes an aggravated sentence you could be facing double jail or prison time.
 With such risky penalties, our suggestion is to get in contact with the drug defense attorneys at Law Offices of Clifton Black, PC in Colorado Springs.

-With over decades of experience, our Colorado drug possession lawyers knows what it takes to fight serious charges.
+With over decades of experience, our Colorado drug possession and trafficking lawyers knows what it takes to fight serious charges.
 Don’t lose another moment that could have been dedicated to building your defense.
 Call Law Offices of Clifton Black, PC now at (719) 328-1616 to set up your first consultaiton free of charge.
 Law Offices of Clifton Black, PC accepts clients throughout the greater El Paso County and neighboring counties including Pueblo County, Teller County, and Douglas County.